tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 item either has not been through the IETF consensus process, has limited applicability, or is intended only for specific use cases.

-IANA [SHALL update/has updated] the reference for this registry to also refer this document.
+IANA [SHALL update/has updated] the reference for this registry to refer this document instead of {{?RFC8447}}.

 # Orphaned Registries